Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-3-persistence.md

     Tags: Persistence, Orthogonal Persistence, Files, Versioning, Monitor

-Following our [discussion on persistence](/blog/2015/08/03/chapter-2-save-our-souls/), Ngnghm had plenty of questions about how Human computer systems held together when they can't seem to get basic persistence right.
+Following our [discussion on persistence](/blog/2015/08/03/chapter-2-save-our-souls/), Ngnghm, or Ann as I call her, had plenty of questions about how Human computer systems held together when they can't seem to get basic persistence right.
 But in return, I had even more questions about what Houyhnhnm computing systems could even be like, when all data persisted by default: